Roman Mars (RM): This is 99% Invisible. I’m Roman Mars.

 BM: That old place?
 I felt like I was kneeling down and crawling through a teeny little… guhhh…hole in a cave.
 You know, I didn’t what there was- a bear, there were bats, there was something on the other side and I didn’t know what was going to happen.

 L1: What happened inside was not going to be good.
 They should have put, you know, “abandon hope all ye who enter here.”
 Because that’s what the message was sending.

 L1: Watergate.
 Financial distress.
-Social divide.
+Social Divide.
 It all makes total sense.

 BM: Total sense that this building looked the way it did.
-And this arguement gains even more weight when you consider a 1977 story by famed New York Times reporter Laurie Johnston.
+And this argument gains even more weight when you consider a 1977 story by famed New York Times reporter Laurie Johnston.
 The article profiles users of the court, in what is essentially a critique of the system.
 She interviews people who spend days shuffling from one waiting room to another.
 And their critiques of the bureaucracy go hand in hand with critiques of the architecture.

 RM: Here’s a quote from the 1977 article.
 “It seems like a maze, this place.
 Or worse, it seems like it’s run like a prison, with uniforms all over.
 Maybe it’s meant to discourage you from moving ahead.

 L1: It’s like, oh you want form to meet function, this is how this court functions.
 This is what this court does.
 It sucks people in and spits them out and there’s no feeling.
 It doesn’t solve the problems.

 BM: Now, of course, the courthouse has been remodeled, and it’s warmer and friendlier.
 And it reflects a city that’s friendlier and more functional.